julianlam/feps/fep/8b32/fep-8b32.md

 ## Summary

-This proposal describes how [ActivityPub](https://www.w3.org/TR/activitypub/) servers and clients could create self-authenticating activities and objects.
+This proposal describes how [ActivityPub][ActivityPub] servers and clients could create self-authenticating activities and objects.

 HTTP signatures are often used for authentication during server-to-server interactions.
 However, this ties authentication to activity delivery, and limits the flexibility of the protocol.